-Lectures on Health Risk Management 2

-This class will provide lectures on the current situation and future challenges of human health risk management from the viewpoint of urban human security engineering.
+Lectures on Health Risk Management 2 Assorted Instructors Tailor-made Lecture This class will provide lectures on the current situation and future challenges of human health risk management from the viewpoint of urban human security engineering.
 The aim of this class is to develop the student's research capability.
 Students will be assigned academic and practical research subjects, and will then present and discuss their findings.